 The FR 1379a panel consists of consumers whose complaints involved state member banks that were investigated by the Federal Reserve System.
 The FR 1379b panel consists of consumers who contacted the FRCH to file a complaint or inquiry.
-The FR 1379c panel consists of consumers who submitted their complaints and inquires online via the FRCH web site.
+The FR 1379c panel consists of consumers who submitted their complaints and inquires online via the FRCH website.
+The FR 1379d panel consists of appraisers, individuals, financial institutions, and other entities.

 Event-generated; participation is voluntary.